shopapps/laravel-scout-solr/README.md

 ## Solr Installation

-See the [Solr Install On Centos-Rocky-Alma Linux](https://www.semihyilmaz.com/centos-7-uzerine-solr-kurulumu/) for more information.
+Visit the SOLR website https://solr.apache.org/ to install a SOLR server for your platform

 ## Security